emilroz/cidre/README.md

 - ``imagej``  an ImageJ plugin implementation of CIDRE.

+- ``java``  a stand alone JAVA application implementation.

 Installation
 ------------

 To install the ImageJ plugin, simply copy `Cidre_Plugin.jar` to the plugins folder of your ImageJ or Fiji installation.
 For instructions on how to use the Matlab implementation, add the CIDRE/matlab folder to your path and type `help cidre`.

+To build stand alone application run `./gradlew distZip` or `gradlew.bat distZip` from `java` directory.
+After successful built the application is available from `java/build/distributions/`.

 ============